Context beats parameters. Graph beats prompt.

 Business ontology and code graph in one typed, traversable layer.
 Agents stop hallucinating.
 Models get cheaper.
 Evals prove the delta.

-Business ontology + code graph
+Business map + code map

-Two graphs.
+Two maps.
 One context layer.

 Model selection